lilbaek/lilbaek/content/catalog/secret-doors.md

 The secret doors add-on adds new ways to hide/camouflage the entrances to your hideaways or stash.

 - 6 different secret doors
-- Usable in single player and multiplayer worlds
+- Usable in single player and multiplayer worlds (enable as resourcepack)

 [Download here](../../addons/secret_doors.mcaddon)